THE SMARTPHONE MARKET IS BECOMING ever more competitive, making it increasingly difficult to choose which handset you should throw your money at.

-With smartphone buyers being spoiled for choice, we have compiled a list of our favourite smartphones available for you to buy, so you can see which one best fits your needs - whether you're after a smartphone with a high-resolution display like the Galaxy S6 or LG G4, or a phone that will protect you from government snooping like Silent Circle's Blackphone.
+Buyers are spoiled for choice, so we've compiled a list of our favourite smartphones so you can see which one best fits your needs, whether you're after a handset with a high-resolution display like the Galaxy S7, a physical keyboard like the BlackBerry Priv or a smaller phone such as Apple's iPhone SE.

 Keep this page bookmarked, as we'll update it when another worthy contender is launched.

 The Pixel XL, along with the smaller Pixel, are the first "made by Google" smartphones, and sees the firm looking to take on Apple at its own game.

 It gives the iPhone a run for its money in the specs department, too, packing a 5.5in QHD display, Qualcomm Snapdragon 821 innards, a high-end metal and glass design and Google's AI-fuelled Assistant software, that claims to be more intelligent than Apple's Siri offering.
 It's also one of the first smartphones to run Google's Android 7.0 Nougat operating system.

 Check out our full Google Pixel XL review.